An upgrade that will look good sitting on your kitchen counter and will offer some new options for brewing espresso and coffee at home.

 The 11” tall and 7.6” wide is beautifully designed and it will definitely look good sitting on a kitchen counter.

-Verismo V brewer is available in black and retails for $149.00.
+Verismo V brewer is available in black and retails for $149.00 (at Starbucks retail locations).
 The machine includes a limited one-year warranty for normal home use, a free box of Verismo pods and free shipping.
-For an extra $30.00, you will also receive a milk frother.

 EASE OF USE